OfficeDev/office-js-docs-pr/docs/tutorials/migrate-vsto-to-office-web-add-in-shared-code-library-tutorial.md

 ## The Cell analyzer VSTO Add-in

-This tutorial uses the [VSTO Add-in shared library for Office web add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution.
+This tutorial uses the [VSTO Add-in shared library for Office add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution.
 The **/start** folder contains the VSTO Add-in solution that you will migrate.
-Your goal is to migrate the VSTO Add-in to a modern Office web add-in by sharing code when possible.
+Your goal is to migrate the VSTO Add-in to a modern Office add-in by sharing code when possible.

 > [!NOTE]
 > The sample uses C# but you can apply the techniques in this tutorial to a VSTO Add-in written in any .NET language.

-1. Download the [VSTO Add-in shared library for Office web add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution to a working folder on your computer.
+1. Download the [VSTO Add-in shared library for Office add-in](https://github.com/OfficeDev/PnP-OfficeAddins/tree/vstoshared/Samples/VSTO-shared-code-start) PnP solution to a working folder on your computer.
 2. Start Visual Studio 2019 and open the **/start/Cell-Analyzer.sln** solution.
 3. On the **Debug** menu, choose **Start Debugging**.
 3. In **Solution Explorer**, right-click the **Cell-Analyzer** project, and choose **Properties**.